Clean room. Pexels Images.

 In this article, we delve into the R&D expenditures of both firms, comparing how each company allocates resources to maintain its technological edge and leadership in the semiconductor industry.

-- TSMC revenue by product: sales of wafer and other products.
+- TSMC revenue by product: sales of wafer and others,

 Please use the table of contents to navigate this page.